fabianlindfors/reshape/src/docs/actions/add-index.md

 - Plain column references are automatically rewritten to the temporary column when a column is being migrated in the same migration, so indexing a column added or altered by an earlier action works as expected
-- Expressions and `where` predicates are passed through as written.
-Reshape can't rewrite the column references inside them, so an index using either will be rejected if any column of the table is being migrated in the same migration.
+- Expressions and `where` predicates are passed to Postgres as written, so they reference the table's real columns.
+This is usually what you want, including alongside other column changes in the same migration.
+The exception is a column being *replaced* by an `alter_column` in the same migration: the original column is dropped on completion and would take the index with it, so an index whose expression or predicate references such a column is rejected.
 Move the index to a later migration in that case